luke-clifton/futil/README.md

 `List`: A (potentially infinite) list of `String` types.
 Represented as
         consecutive '\0' terminated `String` elements.

+TODO: We might be able to replace all uses of Array with `dec/enc` pairs.
 `Array`: A finite number of consecutive `String` elements, prefixed by the
          length of the array as a String.